bizhong62/bizhong62.github.io/content/Notes/learning-hugo/index.md

 5. in the setting of this particular repository, in left hand side panel, select code and automation->page, there is a Build and deployment source pull down button: select Git Actions.
 6. Create Hugosite/.github/workflows/hugo.yaml, this file will contain the action used by github to generate HTML. copy and paste following into the file.
 ```
+# Sample workflow for building and deploying a Hugo site to GitHub Pages
 name: Deploy Hugo site to Pages

 on: